pesekt1/vidly-client/README.md

 ```

 ## Create Customers collection in the database:
 We need to create a collection in the database called customers.
 We can take some sample data set.
-The one that was used here has following structure:
+The one that was used here has following structure (you can find the file in the source code - folder called data):

 ```json
 [